pombredanne/rest-framework/presentation/README.md

  - Make life as easy as possible for consumers
  - Offers buy in for your product
 - Browsebale API Demo
 - Lets build an API!
-Start with a demo project and live code.
-- Demo
+- Demo Code
 - Real world examples (notifications/pulse)
-- AngularJS based applications (Client-server) (demo defekt tracker)
+- AngularJS based applications (Client-server)
 - Where do we go from here?
 - End